julzaza/wildwitchherbs/_posts/2025-12-04-winter-solstice-witchcraft.md

 Spirits roamed.
 Animals ruled the dark.
 And every household relied on ritual, herbs, fire, and evergreen charms to survive the dangerous weeks ahead.

-This guide is your **complete Solstice Witchcraft master resource**.
-It connects every thread:

-– pre-Christian rituals
-– the meaning of the longest night
-– the Wild Hunt
-– evergreen magic
-– protective herbs
-– ancestral rites
-– the Twelve Nights
-– dream prophecy
-– Old European household protections
-– modern practices grounded in real history

-Think of this post as the **midwinter root**.
-Every other winter article on Wild Witch Herbs grows from here.

 ---